PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # ToDo

 - [ ] Remove all console logs from and development helpers from calcEarnedForDay.
+- [ ] Extract functionality to calculate hours from start time.
+This functionality at the moment is in the  calcEarnedForDay.
+Reason is that if calcEarnedForDay return earnings not times what is at the moment all test for this function will fail.
 - [ ] Create functionality to calculate earnings from hours generated with different start times.
 - [ ] Add test to check all week, 7 days and 24h for every day in the week.
 - [ ] Create functionality to calculate overtimes.